doordeck/doordeck-sdk-java/README.md

 ### Integration

-Integrate the module `ui` and `api` inside your project and add `implementation project(path: ':ui')` in the build.gradle of your app.
+Integrate the module `ui` inside your project and add `implementation project(path: ':ui')` in the build.gradle of your app.

-A gradle version is coming soon.

 ### Running the SDK Sample Code

-Developers can run the sample application, located in the `sample` directory, to immediately run code and see how the Doordeck Android SDK can be used.
+Developers can run the sample application, located in the `sampleApp` directory, to immediately run code and see how the Doordeck Android SDK can be used.

-### SDK Key
-SDK Key can be  found ...

 ### How to use the SDK ?